Lutz Bachmann

-Lutz Bachmann (born 26 January 1973) is the founder of the Pegida movement, a far-right German political organisation linked to the anti-Muslim counter-jihad ideology.
+Lutz Bachmann (born 26 January 1973) is the founder and leader of the Pegida movement, a far-right German political organisation linked to the anti-Muslim counter-jihad ideology.
+As leader of Pegida, Bachmann has led marches of tens of thousands of people against Muslim immigration.
+Bachmann has a long history of criminal convictions, and was banned from entering the United Kingdom in 2018.

-History
+Biography

 Personal life

 Born in 1973 in Dresden, East Germany, Bachmann had a working-class upbringing.
 Time reports that he is the son of a butcher.
-He was a (trained) chef and graphic designer, and played professional soccer for teams in Dresden and Düsseldorf.
+He was a chef and graphic designer, and played professional soccer for teams in Dresden and Düsseldorf.
 Bachmann has a criminal record for sixteen burglaries, dealing cocaine and assault.
 In 1998, after Bachmann had been sentenced to several years in prison, he fled to South Africa but was deported back to Germany.
 According to Bachmann, during his time as a fugitive, he opened a nightclub in Cape Town which catered to black people.
 This was not long after the end of apartheid, and Bachmann says, "It was scandalous.
 People were shouting at me, 'How can you do this as a German, as a white?
 How can you open a night club for blacks?'"
 Bachmann says, "I became a refugee.
 But a refugee from German law".
 Bachmann is the owner of a public relations and advertising company in Dresden that he founded in 1992, and has been a publicist for nightclubs.

+In January 2014, Bachmann was one of 500 helpers, who was awarded the Saxon Flood Helper Order at a public event by Dresden's Lord Mayor Helma Orosz on behalf of the Saxon Prime Minister Stanislaw Tillich.
+During the 2013 floods, he had organised the Flood Aid Centre in the former Glücksgas Stadium and collected aid and donations.

 Pegida

 Bachmann started Pegida in October 2014 to protest plans to add 14 refugee centres in Dresden, Germany.
 Through Pegida he rallied the disparate forces of the German right against the "parallel societies" of Muslims in Europe.
 Bachmann publicly renounces extremist violence of any kind and insists his enemy is not religion itself.
 As a result of his involvement with Pegida he has been threatened with death and had to cancel a march in Dresden.

 In mid-January 2015, Bachmann was criticised after a photograph surfaced showing him with a mustache and hair style similar to Adolf Hitler.
 According to Bachmann, it was an old photo that was meant as a joke.
 After the photo sparked international outrage, Bachmann stepped down as de facto leader of Pegida.
 According to Bachmann and Pegida co-founder Kathrin Oertel, Bachmann's resignation had nothing to do with the photo.
 A few weeks later, Bachmann was reinstated as a co-leader following a vote.
 The Sächsische Zeitung later reported that the moustache was added after the photo was taken, with Bachmann asserting that it was a "forgery".

-Bachmann attempted to enter the United Kingdom in mid-March 2018, but was blocked and deported.
-An immigration official said the British authorities to refuse admission to individuals whose presence was "not conducive to the public good".